risavkarna/blog/ck5543zyd02gxmzs1mwcosghj.md

 This is obviously only going to work if your development team has enough senior developers with industry experience and if there is enough communication among all its members.
 Working as a professional is very different from actually becoming a professional.
 But once you are lucky to have a team of professionals and younglings eager enough to become professionals, every developer can rightfully be **an architect** for their own region of the system they are building.
 You do not always have to go for a micro-service architecture for this to be possible.
 Simply let the most experienced developers create a functional core and everyone else develop their own parts of the imperative shell around it as efficient and well-integrated plugins.
 More trusted developers would get the responsibility of pairing up with the developers of the more important plugins.

-### Self-Organizing Superorganisms
+### Self-Organizing Super Organisms

 This so-called 'post-agile' technique is still very much compliant with the original agile manifesto.
 However there are no managers of programmers whose wrongly placed formality and misplaced rules may constrain technical innovation and creativity.
 As these developers will like to fail as much as possible in the early iterations, the classical managers will have no reliable metrics of progress anyways.
 The ideal anarchic development team has team members jumping up to take responsibilities that no outsider manager could even have possibly foreseen.
 Such a team could democratically divide work based on the particular sub-specializations, interests and expertise of the team member instead of forcing everyone to see through a story or task's completion from top to bottom of the tech-stack owing to the assigned 'user stories'.
 These developers would work directly with the product owner or the customer and build more trust than what waterfall or impure agile derivatives can provide.

 It follows that one big change in the development team's architecture would be the fact that development can no longer be story driven.
 As mentioned earlier, customers should produce formal, comprehensive problem descriptions and perhaps the desired features of the solutions but never directly participate in solution designs and technical specs.
-Anarchic teams cannot allow for customer side stories that disconnect developers from the actual problems the customers face. **Neither customers nor managers know enough to tell the developers what or how the solution should be.
-If they did, the programming part would already have been automated or made into a business manager friendly automation DSL or UI.** Developers who understand the problem clearly can empathize better with the end users and come up with better specs and deadlines for the solutions.
+Anarchic teams cannot allow for customer side stories that disconnect developers from the actual problems the customers face.

+ **Neither customers nor managers know enough to tell the developers what or how the solution should be.
+If they did, the programming part would already have been automated or made into a business manager friendly automation DSL or UI.**

+Developers who understand the problem clearly can empathize better with the end users and come up with better specs and deadlines for the solutions.
 They might also be able to squeeze in enough room for early failures and experimentation.
-Overall, such teams will behave as self-organizing superorganisms.
+Overall, such teams will behave as self-organizing super organisms.

 ### From Anarchy to Anarchitecture

 Lastly, neither Fred George nor the two Martins are advocating radical anarchy or complete departure from the lessons learned from scrum and other agile frameworks, be it managerial or technical.
 Even the anarchists are supposed to converse and ask each other.
 Anarchic teams have emergent leaderships and self-organization strategies rather than pre-ordained leadership or lack of well-suited organizational strategies.

 How would the architecture of a system produced by an anarchic team look like?
 Surely the anarchy would leak into the architecture itself.
 Perhaps there will be an explosion of plugin and microservice architectures.
 Perhaps not.
 But I am sure that software architecture itself will be radically affected.

 What kind of architecture allows for flexible micro-architectures?
 The best kind.
 Probably.
 Could we still call it an architecture?

 Once again, the solution emerges from the problem definition itself.

 We could call it ***anarchitecture***.